Arnz18/FixMyStreet/README.md

 # 🚧 FixMyStreet

-**FixMyStreet** is a civic tech platform that empowers citizens to report road issues like potholes and broken pavements.
-Built using **React**, **Laravel**, and **OpenCV**, the platform facilitates real-time issue reporting, AI-powered damage detection, and transparent complaint tracking — driving accountability and improving road safety across urban India.
+**FixMyStreet** is a civic tech platform that empowers citizens to report road issues such as potholes and damaged pavements.
+Built with **React**, **Laravel**, and **OpenCV**, the platform offers real-time issue reporting, AI-powered damage detection, and transparent complaint tracking — all designed to promote accountability and improve road safety across urban India.

 ---